jipegit/OSXAuditor/README.md

 ## Support

 OS X Auditor started as a week-end project and is now barely maintained.
-It and has been forked by the great guys @ Yelp who created osxcollector.
+It has been forked by the great guys @ Yelp who created osxcollector.

 If you are looking for a production / corporate solution I do recommend you to move to osxcollector (https://github.com/Yelp/osxcollector)